Let’s be real … most of us find it REALLY HARD to stick to an exercise routine.

-Maybe you’ve tried running 30 minutes over and over again, but every time you want to make it habit, some thing else comes in the way.
+Maybe you’ve tried running 30 minutes over and over again, but every time you want to make it habit, some thing else comes up.

 Or you don’t trust yourself to follow through and self-sabotage wherever you can.

-I’d tried and failed to work out regularly for about a year or so, before finally making my fitness habits stick in early 2020.
+I’d tried and failed to exercise regularly for about a year or so, before finally making my fitness habits stick in early 2020.
 So I know exactly how you feel.

 WHAT I WOULD RECOMMEND: